• An addendum to Rule 3 regarding fan-translated works of things such as Web Novels has been made. Please see here for details.

 There was a massive canopy sprawling out into the horizon, one dotted with crumbling stone spires, towering treetops, and the occasional massive bird that flew across the horizon's skyline.
 Only eclipsed by the occasional cloud rolling by the clear autumn morning sky.

 A way behind them?
-Stood the sight of the towering grand building that was Beacon the premier Huntsman Academy in all of Vale, and It was certainly built like a grand academy… or a church, if one looked at the spires and edges, and not the gardens, or the ballistae lining the walls.
+Stood the sight of the towering grand building that was Beacon- the greatest slayer guild in all of Vale's Kingdom.
+It was certainly built like a grand company… or a church, if one looked at the spires and edges, and not the gardens, or the ballistae lining the walls.

-Dyllaine Dawnspring stood on one of the tiles, looking out into the canopy of the emerald forest, as the blonde woman at the front with the riding crop in her hands- One Glynda Goodwitch, an attractive and well renowned huntress and if memory serves, vice headmistress, went over the rules.
+Dyllaine Dawnspring stood on one of the tiles, looking out into the canopy of the emerald forest, as the blonde woman at the front with the riding crop in her hands- One Glynda Goodwitch, an attractive and well renowned slayer and if memory serves, vice guild mistress, went over the rules.

 "You are to head north and retrieve the relics from the temple.
 There will be Grimm in the forest, exercise reason and take out the obstacles in your path.
-Please do not maim your fellow initiates, that would reflect poorly on your record."
+Please do not maim your fellow initiates, that would be grounds for disqualification.
+We don't need new blood that desperately."
 She swept her stern gaze across all the initiates; her eyes lingered on Dyllaine's own for a moment.

 Dyllaine waved and received raised eyebrows for the trouble.

 He blinked, and waved harder, which earned a few looks from the rest of the people stood amongst the cliffs.
-However she seemed to move on, electing not to comment.
+However she seemed to move on, and chose not to comment.

 Between the blonde hair, emerald eyes, and well-defined features- Miss Goodwitch made for an intimidating sight to most, and that didn't include the scepter that she carried with her.
-The tell tale gleam of starlight treated wood caught the light as she swung it like a conductor's baton with each point she made.
+The ebony wood of the stave was only matched by the shimmering amethyst crystal inset at the tip- a rune flashed within it's surface with each swing she made- like a conductor's baton.

 And thus, Dyllaine's complete lack of intimidation made even less sense.